Multi-agent Inverse Reinforcement Learning for Two-person Zero-sum Games: Bayesian MIRL

 \subsection{Prior Distributions on Rewards}

-In our Bayesian MIRL framework, we use prior distributions over reward functions to model our initial uncertainty in the reward.
-Although any prior may be used, in this paper we focus on Gaussian priors for rewards.
+In BMIRL, we use prior distributions over reward functions to model our initial uncertainty in the reward.
+Although any prior may be used, in this paper we prefer Gaussian priors for rewards.
 Gaussians are a reasonable choice of prior since they provide a straightforward model for representing uncertainty around a nominal choice of reward function, and have the added benefit of leading to analytically tractable inference procedures.

 Specifically, we model ${r}\sim \mathcal{N}\left ( {\mu_r}, \Sigma_{{r}} \right )$, where ${\mu_r}$ is the mean of ${r}$ and $\Sigma_{{r}}$ is the covariance matrix.
 The probability density function of ${r}$ is